Gbuomprisco/opinionated-angular/README.md

 # Opinionated Angular
+An Opinionated Styleguide for Angular

 ## HTML Wrapping and Order

-Angular templates have quite a few syntax additions on top of normal HTML, and sometimes they’re not very easy to read.

-My first suggestion regards the wrapping.
-I normally **do not exceed 80 characters per column** for all files: it’s simply much easier to read vertically than horizontally.
+ - do not exceed 80 characters per column** for all files: it’s simply much easier to read vertically than horizontally.

 This is an element written without any convention:

 ![](https://cdn-images-1.medium.com/max/4096/1*OSGrVXJZrUKE0kragUxzkA.png)

-Messy, isn’t it?
-Almost every project I’ve worked on while consulting was written in a similar fashion.

-We’re going to rewrite the snippet above using a set of simple rules to make it way more readable.

-### Defining Rules For Writing HTML Tags
+### Rules For Writing HTML Tags

-* When an element has two or more attributes, I normally **only write one attribute per line**
+* When an element has two or more attributes, write **one attribute** per line

 * Attributes have to be written **in a specific order**